 Now our algorithm is ready, so we must check the performance of our model.
 There are various evaluation metrics for the classification models.
-If you are not familiar with them, please have a look here.
-We will be evaluating our model on each of them because some researchers feel that considering only one metric for evaluation is not enough.
+If you need to become more familiar with them, please look here.
+We will evaluate our model on each of them because some researchers feel that more than one metric for evaluation is needed.

-The best way to represent the accuracy of a classification model is the confusion matrix.
+The confusion matrix is the best way to represent the accuracy of a classification model.
 It is the most used evaluation metric for classification problems.

 test data accuracy: 0.9999942175660065 test data precision score: 0.9994222992489891 test data recall score: 0.9902690326273612 test data f1 score: 0.9948246118458884 test data area under curve (auc): 0.995134355600319

 Awesome!
 We successfully achieved 99.99% accuracy over our test dataset.
-That's how PUBG'S security team uses Machine Learning to identify and ban cheaters for improving the quality and making the gameplay fairer for all.
+That’s how PUBG’S security team uses Machine Learning to identify and ban cheaters to improve the quality and make the gameplay fairer for all.

 In online games use of NPCs is widespread.
 These are non-player characters or computer-controlled players that offer users more exciting gameplay.
 PUBG categorizes them as bots, and we can use the same approach to build a machine learning model to detect them.

 Bots are nothing but machine algorithms interacting with the virtual environment.
-We can increase their advancement by providing them the ability to learn from their mistakes or learn from historical data.
-Via this method, they will become more advanced, and dependency on the available online players will reduce.
+We can increase their advancement by allowing them to learn from their mistakes or historical data.
+They will become more advanced via this method, and dependency on the available online players will reduce.

-If you are mentioning this project in your resumes, these are some possible interview questions that can be asked in Machine Learning interviews:
+If you mention this project in your resume, these are some possible interview questions that can be asked in Machine Learning interviews: